DB2-Limited/awesome-cheats/backend/nginx.md

 ### Directive Types
 __1. Array Directive__

-Can be specified multiple times without overriding a previous setting.
+Can be specified multiple times without overriding previous setting.
 Gets inherited by all child contexts.
-Child context can override inheritance by re-declaring directive
+Child context can override inheritance by re-declaring the directive.
   ```nginx
   access_log /var/log/nginx/access.log;
   access_log /var/log/nginx/custom.log.gz custom_format;
   ```
 __2. Standard Directive__

    Can only be declared once.
 A second declaration overrides the first one.
 Gets inherited by all child contexts.
 Child context can override inheritance by re-declaring directive.
   ```nginx
   root /sites/site2;
   ```

 __3. Action Directive__

   Invokes an action such as a rewrite or redirect.
 Inheritance does not apply as the request is either stopped (redirect/response) or re-evaluated (rewrite).
   ```nginx
   return 403 "You do not have permission to view this.";